Battle of Beirut (1912): Aftermath

 The Ottoman naval presence at Beirut was completely annihilated, removing the only Turkish naval threat to Italian transports in the area and giving the Italians complete naval dominance of the southern Mediterranean Sea for the rest of the war.
 Casualties on the Ottoman side were heavy.
 Both Ottoman warships were sunk, with Avnillah alone taking 2 officers and 49 enlisted killed and 19 wounded.
 In contrast, the Italian ships not only took no casualties but no direct hits from the Ottoman warships as well.
 The damage was not restricted to the Ottoman naval vessels present at Beirut, as the city took heavy damage as well.
 Stray shots from the cruisers decimated the city.
 Fires broke out as a direct result of the stray gunfire, destroying several banks and part of the city's customs house as well as other buildings.
 Combined from the fires and shelling, 66 civilians were killed in the city along with hundreds of others wounded.

-As retribution for the Italian actions at Beirut, four days after the battle the central Ottoman government ordered the Wilyets of Beirut, Aleppo, and Damascus to expel all Italian citizens from their jurisdictions, resulting in the deportation of over 60,000 Italians from the region.
+As retribution for the Italian actions at Beirut, four days after the battle the central Ottoman government ordered the Wilyets of Beirut, Aleppo, and Damascus to expel all Italian citizens from their jurisdictions, resulting in the deportation of 50,000 Italians from the region.
 Despite the retaliatory expulsion of Italian citizens from the area, the battle gave the Italian forces complete naval superiority in the approaches to the Suez Canal and Italian forces in Eritrea could now be reinforced without hesitation, eliminating much of the Ottoman threat to the region.
 Thus the battle was both a strategic and tactical Italian victory.